LLNL/hiop/src/LinAlg/readme.md

 ### *Symmetric* dense matrices
 `hiopMatrixDense` is also used for symmetric dense matrices by enforcing `n()==m()`.
 The general rule is to store, update, and maintain the matrix such that `M(i,j)==M(j,i)`.
 This will allow the methods of  `hiopMatrixDense` to work for symmetric matrices as well.

-However, `hiopMatrixDense` storing a symmetric dense matrix is also used as a storage for the matrix of symmetric linear systems.
-In this case, only the **upper triangle** is updated and maintained via the following methods in `hiopMatrix` (the abstract/interface inherited by all matrix classes)
+However, `hiopMatrixDense` is also used as storage for the matrix of symmetric linear systems.
+In this case, for efficiency purposes only the **upper triangle** is updated and maintained via the following methods in `hiopMatrix` (the abstract/interface inherited by all matrix classes)
 ```cpp
 /* block of W += alpha*this
  * For efficiency, only upper triangular matrix is updated since this will be eventually sent to LAPACK